Skip to main content

 • gameplay

-• “Actively annoying and easily the worst gameplay component of Judgment are the tailing missions; appearing far too often across the main and side missions, tailing missions are all about slowly walking behind an NPC for several minutes, occasionally pressing a button to hide somewhere.”
+• “Actively annoying and easily the worst gameplay component of Judgment are the tailing missions however: appearing far, far too often across the main and side missions, tailing missions are all about slowly walking behind an NPC for several minutes, occasionally pressing a button in order to hide somewhere – this would’ve been fine once or twice but with a total of 18 tailing missions present in the game, they’re definitely outstaying their welcome.”

 • music

-• “The music isn't very noticeable in the game; that was actually my only complaint while playing, but listening to it outside the game, it's great.”
+• “Music isn't very noticeable in game; that was actually my only complaint while playing.
+But listening to it outside the game, it's great.”

-• “The game's music is unfortunately not as notable as that of the other games, such as Yakuza 0 and Lost Judgment.”
+• “The game's music is unfortunately not as notable as that of the other games, such as Yakuza 0 and Lost Judgment.
+The music takes a while to get started as well; only in the endgame does the soundtrack start to sound notably good.”

 • graphics